EdenBD/artists-recommender/README.md

 # Artists Recommendation System
 ## Combining Neural Collaborative Recommendations and Content Based Recommendations

-I introduce a Recommendation system that combines:
+An artists recommendation system that combines:
   1. [Neural Collaborative filtering](https://arxiv.org/abs/1708.05031) that extends the collaborative filtering matrix factorization       technique to a deep Neural Net.
   2. Content Based recommendations that help understand how users are making decisions.